ArtDynasty13/dbs/README.md

 # DBS Patient Self-Referral Pathway

-This web application provides a self-referral pathway for Deep Brain Stimulation (DBS) patients.
-The goal is to streamline the referral process, making it easier for patients to access the care they need.
+This web application is a prototype self-referral pathway for Deep Brain Stimulation (DBS) patients.
+It was solo-developed over July-Aug 2024 as a summer internship research project under Dr. Fang Ba.
+The goal is to streamline the referral process, making it easier for patients to access the care they need, by interfacting with AHS ConnectCare.

+## Logic

+Determination of successful candidacy is based on the 5-2-1 rule (second and third question must have at least one 'yes') and contra-indications in later questions relating to depression, dementia, psychosis, etc. Other information (gait balance impairment, tremor) and recorded but do not affect outcome.

+SUCCESS - patients will be shown their results, along with an instruction to print this report and show it to their physician.
+In the future, the actual pathway will go directly to the neurologist through AHS ConnectCare chat.

+FAILURE - a non-candidacy message is shown to the user

+## Editing

+Server.js - runs the server on localhost:3000.
+The site also runs on Github pages.

+Static Folder
+    CSS Folder
+        styles.css - styling for buttons, layout, font size, etc.
+    Fonts Folder
+        Holds Google font for text.
+Accessed by styles.css js Folder*
+        scripts.js - handles the majority of the logic and content.
+Can edit questions, medications (names, dosages, frequencycalculations of LEDD), progression, messages, etc.

+*goes w/out saying, but this is the bulk of the code.

 ## Getting Started